Quinoa is a great substitute for ingredients like white rice, pasta, etc.

 - 1/4 cup unsweetened cocoa powder

-- 1. Preheat oven to 350F.
-Line a 12 cup muffin pan with paper liners.
+- Preheat oven to 350F.
+Line a 12 cup muffin pan with silicone or paper cupcake liners.

-- 2. First, cook the quinoa for the cupcakes.
+- Cook the quinoa for the cupcakes.
 In a small saucepan, bring the water and quinoa to a boil.
 Reduce to a simmer, cover and cook for 15 minutes.
-Remove from the heat and let sit with the cover on for another 15 minutes.
+Remove from the heat and let sit with the cover on while you do the next steps.
 Make sure the quinoa is very fluffy with no excess water in it.

-- 3. Using a hand blender, combine sour cream, honey, egg, egg white, oil and vanilla.
+- Using a hand blender, combine sour cream, honey, egg, egg white, oil and vanilla.
 Blend until combined.
-Add 1/4 cup of the quinoa and blend until completely smooth.
+Add 1/4 cup of the quinoa and blend until mostly smooth.
 Repeat adding 1/4 cup quinoa, pureeing after each addition, until all the quinoa has been added.
+Blend about 30 seconds each time.
 It's ok if it's not completely smooth.